 Community Boards are a way for Buckinghamshire Council to engage with as many parishioners as possible to get people involved and thinking of projects in line with their priorities that they set in July.
 Further information on Community Boards can be found here.

 Brighten up the Windows of Slapton

 Kirsti from the Family Club has provided a wonderful picture for all of the children of Slapton to download and colour in.
 Let's see lot's of bright and colourful pictures in the windows boys and girls.
 Download the picture to colour in here.

 Following the resignation of Jane Savage from Slapton Parish Council, there is now a vacancy.
 If you are interested in becoming a Parish Councillor, please follow this link for further information.
 There is also a vacancy that can be filled through co-option.
 Further information on co-option can be found here.

 Aircraft Noise Reporting - London Luton Airport

 As the restrictions on air travel are lifted, aircraft noise is likely to become a problem again.
-If you are affected by aircraft noise, please follow this link to read more on how to report it.
+If you are affected by aircraft noise, here is further information on how to report it.